tt-isv-org/scc/article-intro/README.md

 1. The pod sets the directory group to a specific value.
 2. All replica pods run using that same group value.

 And how do you do that?
-Since OpenShift won't allow you to do either of these "privileged" actions, you must first ask for permission.
+Since OpenShift won't allow you to do either of these protected actions, you must first ask for permission.
 On OpenShift, requesting special permissions is accomplished using **SCCs**.

 ## What is an SCC?

 **SCC** stands for Security Content Contraints, and it is the tool provided by OpenShift to control what permissions can be granted to a pod when deployed on a Red Hat OpenShift cluster.

 SCCs define what actions the pod is allowed to perform.
-In the same way that it can prevent a pod from performing any "privileged" actions, it can also agree to allow the pod certain permissions so that it can run successfully.
+In the same way that it can prevent a pod from performing any protected actions, it can also agree to allow the pod certain permissions so that it can run successfully.

 >**NOTE**: SCCs are implemented using SELinux and AppArmor, both of which are standard kernel security modules included on all Red Hat Linux distributions.
-You should verify that your OpenShift cluster is built on a compliant Linux distribution.
+The machines in an OpenShift v4.x cluster must run a Red Hat Linux distribution, so those modules will be included.

 ## How a pod requests additional permissions

-In order to perform privileged actions, a pod must request "permission" via the deployment manifest - specifically using the **security context** section of the manifest.
+In order to perform protected actions, a pod must request "permission" via the deployment manifest - specifically using the **security context** section of the manifest.
 The manifest is then linked to an SCC, which decides if the requested permissions can be granted.

 As a best-practice, SCCs should be developed to be as limiting as possible.
 Instead of simply (and unsafely) allowing the pod to run as a "privileged" user (e.g. run as "root"), it should attempt to only allow the specific actions that are being requested.